TristanWYL/Azure-Kinect-Recorder/README.md

 ## Prerequisite
 Install the Kinect sensor SDK first in which there is the driver for running the hardware.
 Follow this [webpage](https://docs.microsoft.com/en-us/azure/kinect-dk/set-up-azure-kinect-dk).

+## Installation
+A setup project is available for easy access to this recorder project.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.